 The UK was the first G20 country to make it mandatory for Britain’s largest businesses to disclose their climate-related risks, but this omits small-to-medium sized enterprises (SMEs).
 Most large company carbon emissions come from their supply chains and the SMEs in them.
 Supply chain emissions are on average 11 times higher than those produced by a corporation’s own direct activity, according to CDP.

-The project’s aim is to improve greatly the accuracy of estimates of carbon emissions generated by the highest polluting industries and the many companies in their supply chains.
+The project’s aim is to use AI to greatly improve the accuracy of estimates of carbon emissions generated by the highest polluting industries and the many companies in their supply chains.
 With access to best-in-class data, Permutable’s machine learning team will provide better and more accurate estimates for every industry and country.
 Resolving the problem of lack of high-quality, reliable and comparable data on CO2 emission levels hinges to a large extent on detecting and addressing persistent data gaps.